WeronikaCzepiela/tic---tac--toe/README.md

 # Tic--Tac--Toe

-This is a web application featuring the popular 'Tic Tac Toe' game.
+This is a web application featuring the popular tic-tac-toe game.

 ## Description